agsb/6502.toy/README.md

 The page $0300-$03FF is a list of references for devices and system (BIOS, MOS) routines.

-The pages $0400-$0FFF are reserved for future expansion, programs start at $1000 till $BFFF.
+The pages $0400-$0FFF are reserved for future expansion, programs start at $1000.

-The Forth uses RAM from $1000 to $BFFF and $00E0-$00EF 16 bytes at page zero.
+The Forth uses RAM from $1000 to $EFFF and $00E0-$00EF 16 bytes at page zero.

 ## Ideas